jasminepvo/100devs/journal.md

 ---

-• Started and finished Class 16 lecture on Youtube<br>
 • Started and finished Class 17 lecture on Youtube<br>
 • Started and finished Class 18 lecture on Youtube<br>
 • Started and finished Super Review Class on Youtube<br>